ZiwiPeak Daily Dog Cuisine receives the Advisor’s highest rating of 5 stars.

 The minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
 Non-chelated minerals are usually associated with lower quality dog foods.

 The Bottom Line

-Judging by its ingredients alone, ZiwiPeak Daily Dog looks to be an above-average canned dog food.
+Judging by its ingredients alone, ZiwiPeak Daily Dog Cuisine looks like an above-average canned product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 40% and a mean fat level of 28%.
 Together, these figures suggest a carbohydrate content of 24% for the overall product line.